Configure eNegotiate

 Workflow Card

 The user can click the buttons directly in the workflow card.
-This will also display the Contract AI Summary if available:
+This will also display the Lumin Insights Contract Summary if available:

 Via Microsoft Office for the Web (on the workflow card)

-This gives the user the Upload New Version / Edit in OFTW buttons as well as and the same buttons as the eNegotiate email.
+This gives the user Upload New Version / Edit in OFTW buttons as well as the standard eNegotiate buttons.

 For example (with Track Changes enabled):